Amid accelerating vaccination pace, challenges remain

 People have big plans, like hugging their grandchild or reuniting with aging parents.
 Businesses are anxious to drop restrictions that have dragged on for more than a year.
 Baseball season, graduations, summer concerts and the State Fair are on the horizon.

 In the meantime, we must continue to be patient and do the work.
 Get vaccinated when it’s your turn.
-Help connect a neighbor struggling to find an appointment.
 Wear your mask and social distance until everyone who wants a vaccine can get one.

 We are in the home stretch, folks.
 Something resembling normalcy is in sight and within our collective reach.